resolve109/study-aws-sa/aws-study-guide.md

   - Essential for serving static content like event reports that will receive millions of global views
   - The most efficient solution for globally distributing S3-hosted static websites with high traffic volume
   - Perfect for serving daily static HTML reports expected to generate millions of views from users around the world
+  - Eliminates the need for customers to maintain their own content distribution infrastructure while providing global reach
+  - Significantly reduces origin load by caching content at edge locations, improving performance for both static and dynamic content

 ### Amazon VPC
 - **Internet Gateways**: